pruivo/leads-prototype/README.md

 # LEADS prototype #

-This prototypes the use of Client Listeners to process events in the Infinispan nodes and send back to the coordinator only the data needed.
+This prototypes uses Client Listeners to process events in the Infinispan nodes and sends back to the coordinator small pieces of data needed.

 ## Requirements ##

-This prototype was tested with

 * Java 7
 * Maven 3